Are you an adviser? Go to Unbiased Pro

 The person responsible for carrying out the wishes in a will is the executor.
 This may well be you, even if you are also named as a beneficiary.
 The executor is responsible for gathering, valuing, calculating and distributing the assets of the estate and settling any debts, as well as paying any IHT bill.

-If you are executor, you will probably want to engage the help of a solicitor to handle the practical side of things.
+If you are an executor, you will probably want to engage the help of a solicitor to handle the practical side of things.
 This will save you a lot of time and will also ensure that all your duties are fulfilled correctly.

 What if there is no will?

-When someone close to you dies, check with their solicitor or their bank to see if there is a copy of the will available.
 If no will exists, you should seek advice from your own solicitor and try to obtain authority as an administrator (if you are a blood relative).
-Otherwise the assets will be distributed as per the Rules of Intestacy (you can also learn more about partial intestacy here).

 Get financial advice